R-14 Chusovaya: Overview

-Development of the R-14 began by directive on 2 July 1958.
+Development of the R-14 began by directive on 2 July 1958 at OKB-586 in Dnipropetrovsk (Dnipro, Ukraine).
 The preliminary design was completed in December 1958, with flight tests beginning in June 1960 and completed in February 1961.
 The missile was accepted into service on 24 April 1961; initial operational capability for the first division of four launchers was achieved on 31 December 1961, with the first regiment organized the next day.
 By the end of 1962 two regiments were fully operational in Ukraine and Latvia, with later surface launch pad sites in Kaliningrad and Belarus.
 A regiment consisted of two divisions, with eight launchers total; by the 1970s one mobile regiment consisted of 3 control units and 4-5 launchers.
 Upon introduction, the primary targets of R-14s were Thor missile sites in Britain, Jupiter missile sites in Italy and Turkey, and the Polaris missile submarine base at Rota, Spain.
 Production of the missile was initially done at Factory 586 in Dnepropetrovsk and Factory 1001 in Krasnoyarsk, with the RD-216 engine built only at Factory 586.
 From 1962 onward, production was shifted exclusively to Aviation Factory 166 in Omsk.

 Prior to the onset of the 1962 Cuban Missile Crisis, the Soviet Union planned to deploy two regiments with 32 R-14 IRBMs and 16 launchers to Cuba.
 By the time the United States declared a quarantine of the island, 24 one-megaton warheads had arrived but no missiles or launchers had yet been shipped.
 The warheads were removed and the deployment of the R-14 to Cuba was cancelled after the crisis was resolved.